AndrewHyland757/The-Shelter-Creative/README.md

 The typography choices for the website were carefully considered to align with the brief of creating a modern yet refined and luxurious tone.

- [Big Noodle Too](https://www.myfonts.com/collections/big-noodle-too-font-sentinel-type?gad_source=1&gclid=Cj0KCQiA_9u5BhCUARIsABbMSPspweB8dLDucMRA3ii2S5-KCBvfQFYDur-5oPWZg2d6gYnDGusHoKUaApQXEALw_wcB) from myfonts.com is used on the logo.
+ [Big Noodle Too](https://www.myfonts.com/collections/big-noodle-too-font-sentinel-type?gad_source=1&gclid=Cj0KCQiA_9u5BhCUARIsABbMSPspweB8dLDucMRA3ii2S5-KCBvfQFYDur-5oPWZg2d6gYnDGusHoKUaApQXEALw_wcB)  is used on the logo.
 The client had already used this font before for the company logo.

 Sans-serif for Headings and Navigation:
-[Helvetica Now ](https://www.myfonts.com/collections/helvetica-now-variable-font-monotype-imaging?gad_source=1&gclid=Cj0KCQiA_9u5BhCUARIsABbMSPt9lteUZbeU0eapbzvWRKqirrfeP-TPfpJa1AQDZUr3y596Hq5TbyIaAqzbEALw_wcB) from myfonts.com, was selected for headings and navigation elements in the header.
-This modern update of the classic Helvetica offers improved legibility and a fresh aesthetic, perfectly complementing the website's contemporary design12.
+[Helvetica Now ](https://www.myfonts.com/collections/helvetica-now-variable-font-monotype-imaging?gad_source=1&gclid=Cj0KCQiA_9u5BhCUARIsABbMSPt9lteUZbeU0eapbzvWRKqirrfeP-TPfpJa1AQDZUr3y596Hq5TbyIaAqzbEALw_wcB) from myfonts.com was selected for headings and navigation elements in the header.
+This modern update of the classic Helvetica offers improved legibility and a fresh aesthetic, perfectly complementing the website's contemporary design.

-[Reckless Neue Book ](https://displaay.net/typeface/reckless-collection/reckless-neue/) from Displaay Type Foundry, was chosen for the primary body text.
-Its elevated x-height enhances readability while imparting a contemporary and refined feel, aligning well with the desired website personality3.
+[Reckless Neue Book ](https://displaay.net/typeface/reckless-collection/reckless-neue/) from Displaay Type Foundry was chosen for the primary body text.
+Its elevated x-height enhances readability while imparting a contemporary and refined feel, aligning well with the desired website personality.

-This combination of sans-serif for headings and serif for body text creates a balanced visual hierarchy, marrying modern design sensibilities with a touch of classic elegance.
+his combination of sans-serif for headings and serif for body text creates a balanced visual hierarchy, marrying modern design sensibilities with a touch of classic elegance.
 The contrast between the two typefaces adds visual interest while maintaining a cohesive and sophisticated overall appearance.

 <br>
 <br>
 ![Image of fonts](static/images/readme_images/fonts.png)

-## UX
+### UX

-### Full-Page Scrolling
+#### Full-Page Scrolling

- Full-Page Scrolling was decided on to be used as the scrolling pattern and is a core element of the website.
+Full-Page Scrolling was decided to be used as the scrolling pattern and is a core element of the website.
 This was implemented using Fullpage.js.
-This provides an immersive and curated experience allowing users to focus on one image at a time minimising distractions from surrounding content and traditional scrolling.
-This turned out particularly effective in showcasing the clients work which primarialy deals in photography, branding and creative production.
+This provides an immersive and curated experience, allowing users to focus on one image at a time, minimizing distractions from surrounding content and traditional scrolling.
+This turned out particularly effective in showcasing the client's work, which primarily deals in photography, branding, and creative production.

-### Enhanced User Experience
+#### Enhanced User Experience

 - Open Graph (OG) meta tags improve social media sharing by providing rich previews with accurate titles, descriptions, and images when the site is shared on platforms like Facebook or LinkedIn.
 - Favicon implementation across various devices and sizes enhances brand recognition and improves the site's visual appearance in browser tabs and bookmarks.
-- Font preloading optimizes page load times by prioritizing the loading of critical fonts, reducing layout shifts and improving perceived performance.
+- Font preloading optimizes page load times by prioritizing the loading of critical fonts, reducing layout shifts, and improving perceived performance.
-- Manifest file enhances the user experience by providing a more app-like feel to the website and improving its integration with mobile devices.
+- The manifest file enhances the user experience by providing a more app-like feel to the website and improving its integration with mobile devices.

 ## Features

 ### 404 Error Page

 A custom 404 page was implemented to handle and site errors.
 <br>